10 Things You Need to Know About Health Savings Accounts

 An HSA offers a triple tax break: Your contributions are tax-deductible (or pretax if made through payroll deduction), the money grows tax-deferred, and withdrawals used to pay medical expenses are tax-free.
 With a 401(k), you’ll get a tax break for your contributions but then have to pay income taxes on withdrawals.

 Many employers try to steer workers into high-deductible health plans with HSAs, hoping it will encourage them to become better health care shoppers.
 Some employers even contribute to workers’ accounts or match employee contributions as an incentive.
-The average employer contribution was $868 in 2016, according to Devenir, an HSA consulting firm.
+The average employer contribution was $726 in the first half of 2023, according to The American Society of Pension Professionals.
 And your boss may contribute even more money if you participate in a wellness program.

 Once you sign up for Medicare, you’re no longer allowed to contribute to a health savings account.
 But you can still use the tax-free money for a wide range of medical bills, including deductibles, co-pays and other medical expenses that aren’t covered by insurance, such as vision and dental care.
-HSA dollars can pay a portion of long-term-care insurance premiums based on your age -- up to $1,350 in 2017 if you’re age 51 to 60, up to $4,090 if you’re 61 to 70, and as much as $5,110 if you’re older than 70.
-The money can be used to pay premiums for Medicare Part B and Part D prescription-drug coverage, or a Medicare Advantage plan (but not for medigap premiums).
+HSA dollars can pay a portion of long-term-care insurance premiums based on your age — up to $1,790 in 2024 if you’re age 51 to 60, up to $4,710 if you’re 61 to 70, and as much as $5,880 if you’re older than 70.
+The money can be used to pay premiums for Medicare Part B and Part D prescription-drug coverage, or a Medicare Advantage plan (but not for Medigap premiums).
 And after age 65, you can pull money out for nonmedical expenses without having to pay a 20% penalty, although you’ll have to pay income taxes on the withdrawals.

 Whether you have a self-only or a family health insurance policy, HSA money may also be used for medical expenses for your spouse and current tax dependents.